 What Is a Start-up Incubator?

 Entrepreneurs set up start-up incubators to bring together companies that need funding and aim to facilitate and accelerate growth.
-For instance, a physical incubator might offer office space and equipment, health insurance, retirement planning, job-search assistance, and a legal team.
+For instance, a physical incubator might offer office space and equipment, health insurance, retirement planning, DIY super fund management, job-search assistance, and a legal team.

 What Is the Aim of a Start-up Incubator?